kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 <br> For example, to show the countdown for 20 seconds until the end, configure:
 <br>Via the API:

-for OVP by id exists only for playlist level
+OVP by id - exists only for the playlist level.

 ```java
 ovpPlaylistIdOptions.playlistCountDownOptions = CountDownOptions(20000, true)
 ```

-for OVP/OTT by entries list for playlist level or media level
+ OVP/OTT by entries list - exists both on playlist level or media level.

 ```java
 ovpPlaylistOptions.playlistCountDownOptions = CountDownOptions(10000, true)